Skip to main content

 Accessibility

-• If you have nested menus that are collapsible, ensure the toggle button has its aria-controls and aria-expanded attributes set.
-This is done automatically for you if you're using the React components.
+• If you have nested menus that are collapsible, the component automatically ensures that the aria-controls and aria-expanded attributes are set properly.

 • When naming the optional ariaNavLabel prop, keep in mind:

-• This prop is necessary only when there is more than one nav element on a page.
+• This prop is necessary only when there is more than one <nav> element on a page.
+The Pagination component utilizes a <nav> element, so you will need to supply this prop on any page that includes both a Pagination and a VerticalNav component.

 • Don't include the word "Menu" in the label.
-Most screen readers will announce that information already.
-Instead, provide more context to what's in the menu and/or its location.
-Like "Main" or "Social".
+Most screen readers will announce that already.
+Instead, provide more context about the menu’s contents or its location—such as "Main" or "Social".

 Learn more